bhargavvarmasagi/GDP-Team04/README.md

 Updated List of Proposed Prototypes : (09/27/2024)<br>
 Researched and updated payment management strategies for the Maryville Grocery Delivery App, ensuring smoother transactions and better alignment with project objectives in list of proposed prototypes.

+Reviewed and Modified Investigation Requirements Engineering : (09/27/2024)<br>
+An investigation was conducted into Requirements Engineering to modify and improve the proposed system.
+This process involved the systematic identification, documentation, and management of requirements to ensure that the final product meets stakeholder needs.
+The focus was on refining user stories, functional specifications, and non-functional requirements to address scalability, performance, and usability.